-The above conceptual review of the concept of organizational learning, this study identifies three indicators of knowledge creation, integration and utilization in the routine management of road construction projects in UNRA and related organizations.
+The above conceptual review of the concept of organizational learning helped this study identify three indicators of knowledge creation, integration and utilization in the routine management of road construction projects in UNRA and related organizations.

 2.4.
 Project Evaluation and Organizational Learning